web-platform-tests/wpt/readme.md

 testharness.js provides a framework for writing low-level tests of browser functionality in javascript.
-It provides a convenient API for making asseertions and is intended to work for both simple synchronous tests and for tests of asynchronous behaviour.
+It provides a convenient API for making assertions and is intended to work for both simple synchronous tests and for tests of asynchronous behaviour.

 ## Getting Started ##